jackocnr/intl-tel-input/README.md

-If you really want to do this properly though, I would advise using Google's [libphonenumber](https://code.google.com/p/libphonenumber/), which can be compiled into JavaScript (a pre-compiled script can be found [here](https://github.com/albeebe/phoneformat.js), but beware that even after minification, this script is >300kB).
+If you really want to do this properly though, I would advise using Google's [libphonenumber](https://code.google.com/p/libphonenumber/), which can be compiled into JavaScript (a pre-compiled script can be found [here](https://github.com/albeebe/phoneformat.js), but beware that even after minification this script is >300kB).

 ## CSS